-- 1.1 All CMH employees and contract employees shall receive the TB Mantoux skin test as a part of the employee physical upon employment only or if an exposure occurs. - 1.2 If an employee finds that they have been exposed to a client with active TB, the employee shall contact the Medical Director.
-The protocol will be followed as directed by current health department protocol. - 1.3 Consumers who are having symptoms of TB shall be referred to the Medical Director or Infection Control RN by the consumer's case holder.
-The Medical Director shall determine if further medical follow-up is needed. - If it is determined that additional medical follow-up is needed, the Medical Director or Infection Control RN shall refer the consumer to his/her personal physician or the local health department.
-The consumer and/or his/her legal guardian shall provide documentation to the Medical Director as to whether he/she is an active TB carrier. - If a consumer has possible infectious TB, he/she shall be asked to wait in a separate waiting area and given a surgical mask, a box of tissues and instructions regarding the use of these items. - 1.4 CMH employees will receive training and information regarding the transmission of TB. - 2.
+- 1.1 All CMH employees and contract employees shall receive the TB Mantoux skin test as a part of the employee physical. - 1.2 If an employee finds that they have been exposed to a client with active TB, the employee shall contact the Medical Director.
+The protocol will be followed as directed by current health department protocol. - 1.3 Consumers who are having symptoms of TB shall be referred to the Medical Director or his/her designated RN by the consumer's responsible case manager.
+The Medical Director shall determine if further medical follow-up is needed. - If it is determined that additional medical follow-up is needed, the Medical Director or his/her designated RN shall refer the consumer to his/her personal physician or the local health department.
+The consumer and/or his/her legal guardian shall provide documentation to the Medical Director as to whether or not he/she is an active TB carrier. - If a consumer has possible infectious TB, he/she shall be asked to wait in a separate waiting area and given a surgical mask, a box of tissues and instructions regarding the use of these items. - 1.4 CMH employees will receive training and information regarding the transmission of TB. - 2.
 Cytomegalovirus Infections (CMV), Rubella and Staph Infections: Please refer to Appendix 2-12-2B for an overview of these diseases.